michaelsboost/SMIL2GIF/README.md

 **NOTE**: If the final render wasn't accurate you can use [Pics2Gif](http://michaelsboost.com/Pics2Gif/) to convert your image sequence into a gif animation.
 With [Pics2Gif](http://michaelsboost.com/Pics2Gif/) you can click and remove an image from the animation that SMIL2GIF may have added when not necessary due to high CPU performance on your computer during the getFrame() process.

+### Did you know?

+SMIL2GIF was the first application released on the web that's specifically designed to convert SVG SMIL Animations into a GIF animation!

 License
 -------------